Serban2003/Draze-A-Trip-Tracker-App/README.md

 - [ ] Show the complete details of the previous tracked trips
 - [ ] Create a Map tab where the User can see all the tracked trips on the map (color coded)
 - [ ] Implement friend list and activities
+- [ ] Create support for wearables (Smart Watches)

 ## License Statement
 ```
-TripTracker - An Android tracking app which records your car trip
+Draze - An Android tracking app which records your car trip.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by